Alls-DeV/chess-AI/README.md

 Chess game written in python with the pygame library.
+The chess engine uses the minimax search tree, with alpha-beta pruning to reduce search times, to find the best move based on the following heuristics:

+* material
+* position of the piece
+* number of possible legal moves

 ---
 ## Setup Instructions: